4d/4d-for-ios/docs/Authentication.md

 End if
 ```

-And that it !
+And that's it !

 ## Where to go from here?

-We've covered basic email validation in this tutorial, so you should now be able to easily validate access to your 4D for iOS app using the compononent available [here]() !
+We've covered basic email validation in this tutorial, so you should now be able to easily validate access to your 4D for iOS app using the compononent available [here](https://github.com/4d-for-ios/4D-Mobile-App-Server) !